 Observation by the Hon’ble court:

 Plaintiff’s brand name MONTBLANC is a well-known mark having goodwill and reputation in its market.
-It is also proved that public identified plaintiff’s product from its trade dress which includes “The Star Device” and “The Three Ring Device”.
+It is also proved that the public identified the plaintiff’s product from its trade dress which includes “The Star Device” and “The Three Ring Device”.

 The court observed that the plaintiff had proved that the defendant was counterfeiting its goods and thereby, infringing its Trademark.

-The Hon’ble Court, in view of the above case granted relief of permanent injunction against the Defendants as sought by the plaintiff and also passed a restraining order against them to restrain them from Passing-off their counterfeit products as that of plaintiff’s.
-However, the claim for damages was rejected by the court on the ground that Plaintiffs have not produced sufficient evidence to show the extent of actual damage suffered by the company.
+The Hon’ble Court, in view of the above case, granted relief of permanent injunction against the Defendants as sought by the plaintiff and also passed a restraining order against them to restrain them from Passing-off their counterfeit products as that of plaintiff’s.
+However, the claim for damages was rejected by the court on the ground that the Plaintiffs have not produced sufficient evidence to show the extent of actual damage suffered by the company.
 Hence, the judgment was in the favor of the plaintiff.
 Pertinently, it is important to note that in order to claim damages proper and sufficient evidence must accompany to get monetary relief against damages suffered.

-About the Author: Mayank Srivastav, an intern at Khurana & Khurana, Advocates and IP Attorneys.
+About the Author: Mayank Srivastav, an intern at Khurana & Khurana, Advocates, and IP Attorneys.